fparpas/Azure-Container-Apps-Hackathon/README.md

 -	Configure autoscaling and resiliency to ensure high availability.
 -	Integrate persistent storage using Azure Files and securely manage configuration with environment variables and secrets.
 -	Create event-driven architectures with Dapr Pub/sub API.
-- Demonstrating real-time processing and dynamic scaling based on event load with KEDA and Service Bus topics.
+- Demonstrate real-time processing and dynamic scaling based on event load with KEDA and Service Bus topics.
 -	Establish CI/CD pipelines with GitHub Actions for seamless container app deployments.
 - Protect Azure Container Apps with Web Application Firewall on Application Gateway

 ## Prerequisites
 -	Familiarity with containerized applications
--	Experience in programming, preferable with C# or Python
+-	Experience in programming, preferably with C# or Python
 -	Your laptop (development machine): Win, MacOS or Linux that you have administrator rights.
 -	Active Azure Subscription with Contributor access to create or modify resources.
 -	Latest version of Azure CLI